We can help you get ready to apply and find the right job for you. We can even help you while you're working.

-- are a New Zealand citizen or permanent resident.
+- are a New Zealand citizen or permanent resident

 You must also:

 - work-based learning leading towards an NCEA level 2 qualification, or an equivalent or higher qualification

 - work with a Youth Service provider who will help you manage your money